gemaaaaaa/instagram-forwarder/README.md

 ##  Overview

-The  **Instagram Story and Post Forwarder**  is a Python script designed to automate the process of downloading Instagram stories and forwarding new posts to a Discord channel via webhooks powered by the `instagrapi` library.
+**Instagram Post and Stories Forwarder**  is a Python script designed to automate the process of downloading Instagram stories and forwarding new posts to a Discord channel via webhooks powered by the `instagrapi` library.

 ##  Features